iPadOS 16: what you need to know about your next iPad update

-The next software update coming to your iPad will be iPadOS 16, and we've heard the first details about this upcoming swathe of features thanks to the WWDC 2022 keynote conference.
+If you own a recent iPad, iPadOS 16 is something you're going to want to know about – it's the next version of Apple's iPad software, and it's coming to most iPads later in the year.

+This new version of iPadOS was launched at Apple's annual WWDC 2022 conference, which is where the company shows off its new operating systems – iOS 16 was the biggest such upgrade unveiled.

-This is the fourth generation of iPadOS, since Apple spun it off from its iOS smartphone operating system - saying that, iPadOS 16 does share many features in common with iOS 16.
+iPadOS 16 is the fourth generation of the tablet OS since Apple spun it off from its iOS smartphone operating system – although iPadOS 16 does share many features in common with iOS 16.

-- WWDC 2022 is still going on, and we're writing this article based on information as soon as it's stated on-stage by Apple - so keep refreshing this page for all the details as they're announced.
-Alternatively, our WWDC live blog will keep you up to date with the keynote conference.
+Upgrades include improved collaboration tools, including a new joint mark-up app, and new features to make the iPad experience closer to that of working on a computer.

+Below we've covered all the features Apple announced on-stage, as well as details on when iPadOS 16 will roll out, and who can get it.

 iPadOS 16 release date